Steadying0235/gpu-screen-recorder-fork/README.md

 # TODO
 * Dynamically change bitrate/resolution to match desired fps.
 This would be helpful when streaming for example, where the encode output speed also depends on upload speed to the streaming service.
-* Show cursor when recording a window.
-Currently the cursor is only visible when recording a monitor.
 * Implement opengl injection to capture texture.
 This fixes VRR without having to use NvFBC direct capture.
 * Always use direct capture with NvFBC once the capture issue in mpv fullscreen has been resolved (maybe detect if direct capture fails in nvfbc and switch to non-direct recording.
 NvFBC says if direct capture fails).